Lipen/discrete-math-course/typst/hw1.typ

 + Calculate $Jaccard(X, Y)$ and $JaccardDist(X, Y)$ for all pairs among given users.
 + Determine which pair is most similar and which is most dissimilar.
++ Draw a graph with users as nodes and edges weighted by Jaccard similarity.

 *Part (b):*
 The _Cosine similarity_ for sets can be defined#footnote[#link("https://en.wikipedia.org/wiki/Cosine_similarity#Otsuka–Ochiai_coefficient")[Otsuka–Ochiai coefficient]] as: